Helperbird/website/src/pages/help/features/how-to-change-the-link-color-of-a-website.md

 ## Need Additional Help?

-If you encounter any issues while using this feature, feel free to contact the Helperbird support team for further assistance.
+If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.